Tracking parameters explained

 Some keys control language, filters, IDs, or search state.

-Good default: remove standard tracking, and review functional/attribution parameters intentionally.
+Good practice: remove standard tracking, and review functional/attribution parameters intentionally.

 Honest scope

-• Yes: SafeShare reduces tracking parameters in URLs before sharing.
+• Yes: SafeShare reduces tracking parameters in URLs before you share.

-• No: it does not protect against IP logs, fingerprinting, or post-login tracking.
+• No: no protection against IP logs, fingerprinting, or tracking after login.

 FAQ